jrnold/r4ds-exercise-solutions/docs/relational-data.md

 3. Is there a relationship between the age of a plane and its delays?

-Suprisingly not.
+Surprisingly not.
 If anything (departure) delay seems to decrease slightly with age (perhaps because of selection):

 ```r
 plane_ages <-